 Once you decide you’re serious about getting a mortgage, stability is the key.
 Banks like to see that you’ve been in the same job for a while with no ambitions to change or move away.
 Other major life changes, like a new baby, marriage or divorce might also make them wary.

 If at all possible, try and postpone any major changes to your lifestyle until after you’ve secured the loan.

 Getting a mortgage isn’t easy.
 But once you’ve secured your loan and stepped inside your brand new home, nothing feels better.

-Get in touch with Carlisle Homes’ official finance partner Loan Studio to find out how far your budget will go.
+Get in touch with Carlisle Homes’ in-house construction finance specialists to find out how far your budget will go.
 Or find out more about our fixed price house and land package for all home buyers.
 There are no hidden costs, so you can apply for your mortgage with confidence.